 - Applicant's primary place of residence must be in the local government area they are applying to (to register with City of Bunbury, the child must live in the City of Bunbury).

-Bunbury seniors will soon be able access funding through the expanded SilverSport program that can go towards fees for eligible seniors' sport and recreation activities from 1 April.
+Bunbury seniors are able access funding through the expanded SilverSport program that can go towards fees for eligible seniors' sport and recreation activities from 1 April.

 The State Government’s SilverSport program – which is based on the highly successful KidSport program – will provide up to $200 to help seniors to stay active in their community.